-Here is the best carp fishing tip for beginners aggregated from my experience of carp fishing and from other anglers I know.
+Here are the best carp fishing tips for beginners aggregated from my experience of carp fishing and from other anglers I know.

 I hope that at least one of these tips helps you to progress and catches you more fish!

 This is the first tip for a reason.
 It is one of the fundamentals when it comes to taking fishing seriously.
 It is carp fishing 101.

 Find the fish, rather than setting up in the first swim you see.

 Put the time in to locate the carp first, even before the rods come out.

 Even if it takes 3 hours to locate the fish.
 You could very easily waste ten hours at the wrong end of the lake and not catch anything if you don’t locate them first.

 If you do spend 3 hours looking for them, you could catch one instantly, so make sure it is a priority to find them first.